kbernardes/cs546-final/README.md

 # Mafia Forum
 Hello, we would like to introduce you to our mafia forum.
-To use the program, you will need the following dependencies: bcrypt cookie-parser express-handlebars
+To use the program, you will need the following dependencies (all included in the package.json): bcrypt cookie-parser express-handlebars